yast/yast.github.io/doc/architecture.md

 ### Work-flow manager (WFM)

-The YaST work-flow manager (implemented in the WFM namespace) is a special component which takes care of executing clients and providing to them the interface with the other components.
-It's also responsible of handling one SCR instance per every system that is being managed by YaST.
+The YaST work-flow manager (implemented in the WFM namespace) is a special component which takes care of executing clients and providing them with an interface to other components.
+It's also responsible for handling one SCR instance per every system managed by YaST.

-To some extend, WFM can be considered as the "bootloader" of YaST, since every YaST execution starts with WFM handing the control over a client after having connected it to the user interface and a SCR instance.
+To some extent, WFM can be considered to be the "bootloader" of YaST, since every YaST execution starts with WFM handing control over to a client after having connected it to the user interface and a SCR instance.

 ### User Interface